Configure Relevance Search to improve search results and performance

 Enable Relevance Search

 Data in your application begins syncing to the external search index immediately after you enable Relevance Search.
-We strongly recommend that you configure the entities and entity fields participating in Relevance Search before you enable the search, to prevent sensitive data from being indexed in a service external to Dynamics 365 for Customer Engagement apps.
+We strongly recommend that you configure the entities and entity fields participating in Relevance Search before you enable the search, to prevent sensitive data from being indexed in a service external to model-driven apps in Dynamics 365.
 For more information about configuring Relevance Search, see Select entities for Relevance Search, Configure searchable fields for Relevance Search, and Set managed property for Relevance Search.

 By default, Relevance Search is disabled.
 To enable Relevance Search, do the following: